alexeibex/alexeibex.github.io/Contracts.md

 </details>

+#### Class Discussion
+- Breach of Contract Claim + Negligent Malpractice Tort
+  - Jury awarded verdict of $13.5K for Breach of Contract
+    - Contract to "Enhance Beauty + Improve Appearence"
+  - No Negligent Malpractice
+- ∆ claimed restitution should only get cost of surgery (Compensatory)
+- ∆ claimed jury instruction for damages in excess
+- π would claim Lost Expectancy
+  - Formulaic?
+Not a "Good"
+    - Botched Nose v.
+Enhanced Expected Nose (Subjective)
 - Court dodged the bullet by not addressing Lost Expectancy Damages
 - Court rules in favor of Reliance Damages (Pre-K)
   - Reliance damages designed to put the π in the monetary position he or she would have been in if the agreement or promise had not been made;